consensus21school/consensus21school.github.io/whitepaper.md

 ### 2.2.
 Decentralised Learning System

 In Consensus21, there are no traditional teachers or students—roles are fluid, and everyone is both a **learner and a mentor** at different stages of their journey.
-This **Value-for-Value** model allows mentors to be compensated for their contributions via Bitcoin payments, processed through the **Lightning Network**.

 ### 2.3.
 Learning Pathways & Problem-Based Learning (PBL)